A Miro board is an online whiteboard that you can use to visualize your ideas, work on projects either individually or with a team.

 When you register your Miro profile, your first board is automatically created - My First Board.
 It is saved either in your own free account or in the account that you had been invited to before you registered.

 Creating a board from the dashboard

-- If you are a member of several teams, first choose a team on the left side of the dashboard where your created board will be saved.
+If you are a member of several teams, first choose a team on the left side of the dashboard where your board will be saved.
 Click on the +New board button.
 To create a board in a particular project, switch to the project on your dashboard beforehand.

 ⚠️ If you were invited to a board without being invited to the team, you will see the following message on the dashboard.
-Choose Request to join team if you want to create a board in this particular account
+Click Ask to join team if you want to create a board in this particular account.

 Request to join the team by clicking the button

 You can also create a board using a template from the template library.

 You can create a board from the template library on your dashboard

 Creating a board from the browser address bar